lewallen4/st33lbox/README.md

 st33lbox sets up a secure VM environment by:

     Installing essential security tools like firewalld and openssh.
-    Generating a secure ECDSA key for SSH.
+    *currently* Generating a secure ECDSA key for SSH.
     Configuring the firewall to allow only necessary ports and block all others.
     Automatically reconnecting the SSH session with the newly generated ECDSA key.
     Ensuring your VM is hardened and ready to defend against potential threats.